 corresponding Simscape Multibody model.
 Using the

-you import the Physical Modeling XML file that Simscape Multibody Link generated
+you import the XML multibody description file that Simscape Multibody Link generated

 during export, and let Simscape Multibody automatically generate